EnderBro123/Enders-Marios-Modpacks/.github/ISSUE_TEMPLATE/submit-a-bug-report---starscape.md

 ---
-name: Submit a Bug Report - Heavens Reforged
+name: Submit a Bug Report - Starscape
-about: Something not working in Heavens Reforged?
+about: Something not working in Starscape?
 Create a Bug Report to help us fix it!
 title: "[Bug] "
 labels: Bug Report
 assignees: ''